Azerbaijani Colonel General: Any of Armenia's provocations to result in failure (UPDATE)

 While commenting on the fact that Armenia is beyond all regional projects, the assistant to the Azerbaijani president described this as the result of the vicious, treacherous and aggressive policy of both the current and previous leadership of this country.

-"The current authorities, which doomed the Armenian people to hunger and poverty, does not know what to do now, it has no choice,” Aliyev said.
-“I reiterate that this is one of the reasons for the provocation in the direction of Tovuz district, but Armenia's filthy plan failed.”
+"The current authorities, which dragged the Armenian people to hunger and poverty, does not know what to do now, it has no choice,” Aliyev said.
+“I reiterate that this is one of the reasons for the provocation in the direction of Tovuz district, but Armenia's plan has failed.”

-“On the other hand, we also know that Armenia, which has lost foreign countries’ confidence, has always become a victim of its own mistakes,” the assistant to the Azerbaijani president added.
-“Even the Armenians living in other countries, subsequently showed their true colours by committing betrayal and treason.
-Here it is appropriate to recall the atrocities of illegal Armenian armed groups and organizations in Turkey, France, Georgia, Azerbaijan and other countries.”
+“On the other hand, we also know that Armenia, which has lost foreign countries’ confidence, has always been a victim of its own mistakes,” the assistant to the Azerbaijani president added.
+“Even the Armenians living in other countries, subsequently showed their true colors by committing betrayal and treason.
+We can recall the atrocities of illegal Armenian armed groups and organizations in Turkey, France, Georgia, Azerbaijan and other countries.”

-“The factor of aggression and ultra-chauvinism is inherent in the character of Armenians, and of course, those who know, understand and are aware of this character will never trust them,” Aliyev said.
+“The factor of aggression and ultra-chauvinism is inherent in the character of Armenians, and of course, those who know, understand and are aware of this character, will never trust them,” Aliyev said.
 “This is an indisputable fact that has become an axiom of our time.
-Which normal country, state may implement any joint project or cooperate with Armenia, knowing all this?
-Of course, none of the countries may.
-For this reason, Armenia and its leadership must abandon the perfidious, aggressive policy, drop its unrealizable claims to overcome this difficult, hopeless situation in which it finds itself.”
+Which normal country, state would want to implement a joint project with Armenia or cooperate with it, knowing all this?
+For this reason, Armenia and its leadership must abandon its aggressive policy, drop its unrealizable claims and overcome this difficult, hopeless situation in which it found itself.”

 The assistant to the Azerbaijani president also expressed opinion on the strong international support rendered to Azerbaijan during the recent events.